joolsa/Automatically-Mapping-Ad-Targeting-Criteria-between-Online-Ad-Platforms/README.md

 ## NOTE

-The supporting files might be needed for the word2vec model to work correctly.
+The supporting files might be needed for the word2vec model to work correctly: https://www.dropbox.com/sh/cgv7yvbigloky7k/AAACacQC4rjmx9iDP36AblLCa?dl=0
 Place them in the same folder as the text8.model file.